The Truth About Addiction

 No one can dispute this fact.
 Addiction is toxic.
-It seeps into every corner of those who are caught in its grip, and overflows into the lives of those around them.
+It seeps its way into everything, for those who are caught in its grip, and overflows into the lives of those around them.

 Addiction affects children.
-Every day a baby is born drug dependent, and every day another child buries a parent — because of addiction.
+Every day a baby is born drug dependent; a child buries his mother — because of addiction.
 For over fourteen years I have worked in this field, and witnessing the devastation never gets easier.
-Somedays it feels like the problem is so huge there might be nothing we can do to stop it.
+Some days, it feels like the problem is so huge there might be nothing we can ever do to stop it.
 And then I get back to work.

 “Be the change that you wish to see in the world.”

 As a woman who has personally struggled with addiction and experienced the miracles of recovery, I many times pause to look honestly and closely at the work ahead of us where addiction is concerned.
 I do not have all the answers.
 No one does.
 We cannot possibly, as individuals, see the growing problem of addiction from every aspect.
 There is no problem that will ever be solved from one standpoint, and so we must all work together.
 We must be open to hearing stories that challenge our personal narratives and realities.

 If we are ever to make even the slightest bit of progress, we must all be committed to stepping outside of our comfort zones and remain willing to listen to the voices of differing perspectives.
 If we are unwilling to do so, I fear there is no hope for a solution.
 If we are not willing, addiction will continue to have the upper hand.